BUDDY26/BUDDY26/README.md

 - 💻 Skilled in **full-stack development** with expertise in PyTorch and TensorFlow frameworks
 <!--- 👨‍💻 Most of my projects are available on ✨<a href="YOUR_PORTFOLIO_URL">my Portfolio Website</a>✨-->
 - 🧠 Passionate about **Generative Models, Image Generation, and Deep Neural Networks**
-- 🏋️ **Fun fact**: I treat Leetcode the same as Workout.
-No pain no gain!!
+- 🏋️ **Fun fact**: I get more excited about optimizing code than most people get about vacation plans!!
 - 🥅 **2025 Goal**: Advance my expertise in generative AI through research projects

 ## <img src="https://img.icons8.com/color/48/000000/globe--v1.png" width="30"/> Connect with Me